 One of the first things you can change TODAY is your cereal.
-Try making your own cereal CLEAN EATING CEREAL by choosing any of the following ingredients or a combination of some or all of them:
+Try making your cereal CLEAN EATING CEREAL by choosing any of the following ingredients or a combination of some or all of them:

 75g jumbo rolled oats (organic)

-50g bran flakes (gluten free if you wish or wheat germ)
+50g bran flakes (gluten-free if you wish or wheat germ)

 75g Toasted coconut flakes

-50g mixed seeds (include Flax, Chia, Sunflower)
+50g mixed seeds (including Flax, Chia, and Sunflower)

-75g of Nuts (hazelnuts/Almonds/peacan/walnut or a combination)
+75g of Nuts (hazelnuts/Almonds/pecan/walnut or a combination)

-75g dried cranberries or ready to eat dried apricots (chopped organic)
+75g dried cranberries or ready-to-eat dried apricots (chopped organic)